Classifying Software as Medical Device in EU MDR

 - and should thus be a part of the intended purpose.

 In the case of software, driving or influencing another device is also achieving its intended purpose.
-The risk class will not be lower than the risk class of the hardware medical device.
+Therefore, the risk class will not be lower than the risk class of the hardware medical device.

 Even minute differences in the Intended Purpose may have a substantial impact.

 To elucidate, let us consider a mole assessment app that allows users to take pictures of moles on their skin.
-Thereafter they store and analyze them.
+After that, they store and analyze them.

 The app utilizes image processing algorithms to provide a detailed assessment of the scanned moles.
 The app also evaluates the probability that the scanned mole is a melanoma to enable early diagnosis of skin cancer.